 There are busses and multiple ferries between the villages to skip certain sections or to leave the Carretera Austral.
-We have seen many pick-up trucks and, as we experienced at first hand, they gladly offer cyclists a ride in case you would need it.
+We have seen many pick-up trucks and, as we experienced firsthand, they gladly offer cyclists a ride in case you would need it.

 Ferry crossing at Villa O’Higgins

 There are two places in Villa O’Higgins where you can book the boat: Robinson Crusoe and Cabanas Las Ruedas.
-Las Ruedas offers a better price.
+It is said that Las Ruedas offers a better price.
 Prices are around 40.000 pesos.

 Our experiences on cycling the Carretera Austral

 Well, we must say we have been quite spoiled with cycling in South America, and our expectations of the Carretera Austral were sky-high.
-In fact, our whole cycling trip in South America started with the idea to cycle the Carretera Austral.
 We were pretty excited to get to this part of the world, because of all the good stories we heard from others cycling the Carretera Austral.

 Scenery on the Carretera Austral